Astrobinary/electron-export/README.md

 #### Images
 - Export images based on job overview.

+#### House Only
+- Special regcov rules to ignore vertical spacing.
+- Hanging characters on tables.
+(Noticeable with EDGAR shading)

 #### Other
 - Properly handle red herring.
-- Special regcov rules to ignore vertical spacing.
-- Special house only rules based on job location.

 ***